 Basement flooding in Milton can lead to serious damage and costly repairs.
-But with the Enhanced Basement Flooding Prevention Subsidy, you could receive up to $5,000 in financial support for installing sump pumps, backwater valves, and weeping tile systems.
+But with the Enhanced Basement Flooding Prevention Subsidy, you could receive up to $6,500 in financial support for installing sump pumps and backwater valves.

 Not sure where to begin?
 Our expert team offers a free consultation and handles everything from permits to rebate applications.